Green-Software-Foundation/if/README.md

+#### _[!important] Incubation Project: This project is an incubation project being run inside the Green Software Foundation; as such, we DON’T recommend using it in any critical use case.
+Incubation projects are experimental, offer no support guarantee, have minimal governance and process, and may be retired at any moment.
+This project may one day Graduate, in which case this disclaimer will be removed._

 # Impact Framework

 [Impact Framework](https://greensoftwarefoundation.atlassian.net/wiki/spaces/~612dd45e45cd76006a84071a/pages/17072136/Opensource+Impact+Engine+Framework) (IF) is an [Incubation](https://oc.greensoftware.foundation/project-lifecycle.html#incubation) project from the [Open Source Working Group](https://greensoftwarefoundation.atlassian.net/wiki/spaces/~612dd45e45cd76006a84071a/pages/852049/Open+Source+Working+Group) in the [Green Software Foundation](https://greensoftware.foundation/).